eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Adoption View/working-with-policies.md

 ## Working with Policies

+This section includes some general remarks on the concept of `Policies` and how they are treated in the EDC.
+The entire page is independent of the conventions in the Catena-X Dataspace.
+For that, please check [Policies in Catena-X](policies-in-catena.md).

 Policies are a formalization of the terms under which a Provider extends an offer to the Dataspace.
 The [Dataspace Protocol Specification](https://docs.internationaldataspaces.org/ids-knowledgebase/v/dataspace-protocol) has selected the [Open Digital Rights Language (ODRL)](https://www.w3.org/TR/odrl-model/) as a formalism and vocabulary to describe such offers.